d-xa/project-scaffolds/spark-python-devcontainer-project/README.md

-# Python project based on vscode devcontainers
+# Spark Python project based on vscode devcontainers

 ## 1. For development in vscode